CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Results

+For both S6144-2400 and S6144-1200, we use 512 nodes to divide the cosmic volume $V$ into $8^3=512$ sub-cubes, resulting in $768^3$ particles per node in Lagrangian space.
+Each node is assigned to a MPI-process (although CAF does not use MPI directives).
+Inside each node, the sub-cube is subsequently divided into $4^3=64$ tiles for PM2 calculation.
+All 32 cores work on one tile at one time to keep the memory footprint low.
+Each tile is then divided into $4^3=64$ subtiles for PM3 and PP calculation, and we use $N_{\rm team}=4$ teams, each with $N_{\rm mem}=8$ members for a nested parallelization.
+The above configuration balances speed and memory consumption on ACECS.

-The initial conditions are set at redshift $z_i=200$, where the particle positions and velocities follow Zel'dovich approximation \cite{gravitational_zeldovich_1970a}, (1st order Lagrangian perturbation theory, 1LPT).
+The initial conditions are set at redshift $z_i=200$, where the power spectrum is given by CAMB \cite{camb_lewis_2011}.
+The particle positions and velocities follow Zel'dovich approximation \cite{gravitational_zeldovich_1970a} (1st order Lagrangian perturbation theory, 1LPT).
 Although 2nd and higher order LPTs allow to set $z_i$ lower, they compute and store more fields and use more memory.
-We choose to use 1LPT at a higher redshift.
+We choose to use 1LPT at a higher redshift and it was confirmed to give enough accuracy.

-The time integration adopts a leap-frog method, where particle positions and velocities are updated at interlaced times.
-The amount of time increment between each timestep $\Delta t$ is limited by the maximum acceleration and velocity of all particles.
+During the main loop of time integration, the amount of time increment between each timestep $\Delta t$ is constrained by the maximum acceleration and velocity of all particles.
 The number of total timesteps $N_{\rm step}$ is larger for higher mass resolution (lower $m_p$) and shorter softening $b_{\rm PP}$.
 In the upper panels of \cref{fig.time_2400,fig.time_1200}, the two blue curves show the grow of scale factor $a$ as a function of timestep for S6144-2400 and S6144-1200.
 These and many other high-resolution simulations find that $\Delta t$ can be empirically set as constant $\Delta a$, and $N_{\rm step}$ is several thousand \cite{cosmicgrowth_jing_2019}.
 In the upper panels of \cref{fig.time_2400,fig.time_1200}, the orange/green curves show the maximum extra portion of memory consumed recorded by nodes/tiles.
 They arise from the inhomogeneities of the cosmic structure, which is higher for smaller box sizes, and smaller scales (tiles).
 The memory overhead per node limits the maximum number of $N$-body particles can be run.
 In S6144-2400 and S6144-1200, this memory overhead is controlled below 10\% and 30\%.
 Despite of the higher inhomogeneities on tiles, the actual total memory consumption can be saved in many ways, e.g., reducing the tile sizes, adjusting the nested parallelization, freeing the memory of other computations, etc., while maintaining a high computation performance.